-Aung Zin currently works as a Practice Lead for Reputation and Strategic Communications at ERA Myanmar, the country’s largest communications agency, and serves as a Nonresident Fellow at the Pacific Forum, a US think tank.
+Aung Zin currently works as a Senior Analyst at BowerGroupAsia, a strategic advisory firm that specializes in the Asia Pacific, and serves as a Nonresident Fellow at the Pacific Forum, a US think tank.
 He has an undergraduate degree in International Relations from Durham University, and undertook graduate studies in public policy at the University of Nottingham.

 "With the Young SEAkers, I aim at being a driver to deepen a greater understanding of ASEAN-China relations for youths in Myanmar to take advantage of changing geopolitical landscape."

-Lim Chhay earned his bachelor in International Studies with Honour from Royal University of Phnom Penh.
-In his academic life, Lim Chhay had served as an interpreter and assistant to Royal Government Spokesperson of Cambodia from 2018 to 2019.
-Lim Chhay was also the National Intern for the United Nations Development Programme in charge of Communications and Knowledge Management.
-Chhay is passionate about research on ASEAN-China affairs by joining with the Cambodia-based youth think-tank as a research fellow.
+Lim Chhay earned his B.A. in International Studies with Honours from Royal University of Phnom Penh.
+During his academic years, Chhay served as an interpreter and assistant to Royal Government Spokesperson of Cambodia from 2018 to 2019.
+Chhay was also the National Intern for the United Nations Development Programme in charge of Communications and Knowledge Management.
+Chhay pursues his passion in research on ASEAN-China affairs by joining a Cambodia-based youth think-tank as a research fellow.

-"The Young SEAKers will be a creative platform to promote ASEAN-China Relations in the grassroot level.
-I am ready for being a young leader in Cambodia and unlock the potentials of youth for promoting the positive relations between ASEAN and China."
+"The Young SEAKers will be a creative platform to promote ASEAN-China Relations at the grassroot level.
+I am ready to be a young leader in Cambodia and unlock the potential of youth for promoting positive relations between ASEAN and China."

-Li Khedy graduated from B.A. in International Studies and Law in Cambodia.
-Khedy believed in the power of youths to influence the world, thus she applied for and was selected to be a part of many international workshops including the ASEAN Foundation Model ASEAN Meeting and the Futures Thinking and Scenario Planning Workshop for Youths in Singapore to discuss on practical policies for the region.
+Li Khedy graduated with a B.A. in International Studies and Law in Cambodia.
+Khedy believes in the power of youths to influence the world, thus she applied for and was selected to be a part of many international workshops, including the ASEAN Foundation Model ASEAN Meeting and the Futures Thinking and Scenario Planning Workshop for Youths in Singapore to discuss practical policies for the region.

 "By joining with the Young SEAKers, I hope to bring about the importance of ASEAN-China relations among Cambodian youth.
 Let’s thrive together!"